jonnydgreen/ts-factory/examples.md

 }
 ```

-## REPLACE instruction if rule condition for REPLACE matches
+## Generate REPLACE Instruction if rule condition for REPLACE matches

 **AST:**